Daily rainfall data from all local rainfall stations (Met Éireann) are used to calculate average annual rainfall within catchment.

 Daily Potential Evapotranspiration (PE) data is calculated from synoptic station(s) data within catchment.

-Rainfall and PE data are used to calculate effective rainfall and an initial estimate of the range of outflow from the catchment which is compared to hydrometric data.
+Rainfall and PE calculated from the recharge map data are used d to calculate effective rainfall and an initial estimate of the range of outflow from the catchment which is compared to hydrometric data.

 We are using data from the OPW, the EPA, Local Authorities (LA) and ESB currently monitor surface level and/or flow (hydrometric data) at different locations within the catchments.

 Flow statistics from this hydrometric data are compared to the calculated Q95s from EPA hydrometric data.
-The flow duration curves are used to describe how flow changes throughout the catchment.
+The flow duration curves are used for characterising runoff at the corresponding gage.

 If there are no hydrometric stations in the catchment modelled estimates of flow (Naturalised and Influenced Mean Flows and Q95s) from EPA's QUBE model is used.